benoitbeaulieu-ls/lame_writeup/HTB/Lame.md

 Now let open up a listener on our machine.

-After running this eploit several times with different payloads I was not able to get the reverse shell.
-For some reason the exploit was not running my run file at all.
-Looked up some solutions after trying for a while and was still not able to get the priviledge escalation.
+After running this exploit several times with different payloads I was not able to get the reverse shell.
+For some reason the exploit was not running my file at all.
+I looked up some solutions after trying for a while and was still not able to get the priviledge escalation.
 Could be the machine acting up. will try again in the future.

 *Update: After reseting the machine I was able to get the root